VedPanse/Youth-Spot/README.md

 ## Visuals
 1. Monitor registrations and other advertisements using graphs.
+2. Provide a full stack dashboard that contains tag-wise data.

 ****

 # Features for nerds

+## Ensures authenticity
+Developers receive applications from event organizers to get verified.

 ## Support for cross-platform
 Provide cross connection between other services like:-